Dr Helena Fox

-I have worked as a Consultant Psychiatrist on the specialist Eating Disorder Unit at Nightingale Hospital London since 2003.
-I treat patients suffering from Eating Disorders including anorexia nervosa, bulimia nervosa, binge eating disorders, other eating disorders and diagnostic issues.
-I also treat patients with general psychiatric conditions such as depression, anxiety, stress and obsessive-compulsive disorder.
-The eating disorders often co-exist with the latter as a dual diagnosis.
-I have experience in applying a range of treatments from the psychotherapies to medications and work in conjunction with a specialist multidisciplinary team of expert therapists.
+Dr Helena Fox has worked as a consultant psychiatrist on the specialist eating disorder unit at Nightingale Hospital London since 2003.
+She treats patients suffering from eating disorders including anorexia nervosa, bulimia nervosa, binge eating disorders, other eating disorders and diagnostic issues.
+She also treats patients with general psychiatric conditions such as depression, anxiety, stress and obsessive-compulsive disorder.
+Eating disorders often co-exist with the latter as a dual diagnosis.
+She has experience in applying a range of treatments from the psychotherapies to medications and works in conjunction with a specialist multidisciplinary team of expert therapists.
 This includes psychotherapists (dynamic and cognitive behavioural), psychologists, dietitian, occupational therapist, nursing staff and family therapists.
 The hospital team offers care at outpatient, day patient and inpatient levels depending on the severity of the disorder.

-In my clinic, I now work part-time and treat those suitable for outpatient treatment and work with the hospital specialist multidisciplinary teams.
+In her private clinic, she now works part-time and treat those suitable for outpatient treatment and work with the hospital specialist multidisciplinary teams.

-For those with more serious conditions, I work with my Consultant colleagues in the team.
+For those with more serious conditions, she works with her consultant colleagues in the team.

-I have taught and lectured including and have given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.
+Dr Helena Fox has taught and lectured including and has given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.

-I have a Masters in Social Sculpture (a contemporary art form with theoretical underpinnings in Philosophy).
-I am now engaged in part-time arts-based PhD research exploring links between this field and Medicine.
-My research concern is, broadly, how connective aesthetic practices may make clinical practice more humane.
+She has a Masters in Social Sculpture (a contemporary art form with theoretical underpinnings in Philosophy).
+She is now engaged in part-time arts-based PhD research exploring links between this field and medicine.
+Her research concern is, broadly, how connective aesthetic practices may make clinical practise more humane.

-I am co-convener of the Aesthetics in Mental Health Group (AiMH) which I founded in in 2014.
-This continues with annual symposium.
-This group incorporates theory and practice of philosophy, psychiatry and related disciplines.
+Dr Fox is also the co-convener of the Aesthetics in Mental Health Group (AiMH) which she founded in in 2014.
+This continues with an annual symposium.
+This group incorporates theory and practise of philosophy, psychiatry and related disciplines.
 This group is part of the Collaborating Centre for Values-Based Health and Social Care at St Catherine’s College, Oxford.